 Although you can usually put the floors back into use within a week of applying the top coat of finish, the product is not fully cured yet.
 (That is, unless you used a UV hardwood floor finish system, which cures the floors instantly.)

 The length of time it takes a finish to fully cure ranges from a few days to several months, depending on the type used.
-Oil-based finishes take longer to cure than water-based products.
+Oil-based finishes take longer to cure than water-based finishing products.

 Minor imperfections in the finish still have a chance to disappear over time as the product fully cures.